*At Majella Specialist Clinic, IUI treatments are Medisave claimable, making it an affordable and accessible option for many couples.

 - Women above 40 years old — Less than 10% per cycle

-- Can I still have sexual intercourse after IUI?
+Can I still have sexual intercourse after IUI?

 Yes, you may continue sexual activities with your partner after an IUI procedure.
-Dr Tan Heng Hao will always encourage couple to continue sex in days after the IUI procedure to maximise chances of conception. - Can IUI be performed during a natural cycle?
+Dr Tan Heng Hao will always encourage couple to continue sex in days after the IUI procedure to maximise chances of conception.

 Yes, in some instances, it can be done during a natural ovulation cycle without the use of fertility medications.
-However, your doctor will better advise you if this is a viable option. - Can IUI help with blocked fallopian tubes?
+However, your doctor will better advise you if this is a viable option.

 No, IUI will not be effective for blocked fallopian tubes, and IVF would be a more ideal option instead.
 This is because the sperm will still need to travel through the fallopian tubes to meet and fertilise the egg.
 If the tubes are blocked, sperm cannot reach the egg and fertilisation cannot occur.